"Music Tag and Cover Art Download Software."

 The method of identifying tracks is by using the acoustic fingerprint of each one and comparing it with the fingerprints of millions of other tracks included in an online database (unfortunately no further details are provided regarding that database).
 And with such a large database, it’s normal for some songs to have a similar fingerprint; in this case you can navigate between the results by using the left/right arrows.

 You can also import songs directly from iTunes and edit their tags (locate them in your iTunes library and then drag & drop them in Music Tag).

 When you’re done, clicking on “Save Changes” will save all changes to the track.

 There is no scrollbar to scroll down the window.
 You have to resize it if you want to view all the contents in the window.

 Here are some nice alternatives with more or less the same functionality: TuneUp (paid), MusicBrainz Picard (free), Media Tagger (free), Jaikoz (paid) and TheGodFather (free).
 Winamp (free/paid) has a nice auto-tagging tool as well.

 Import, Scan, Save, done.
 This is basic idea behind the program’s functionality, and it couldn’t be simpler.

 Requirements: Microsoft .NET Framework

-What's new in this version: Version 2.05 provides fixes for test cases and validation of activation.
+What's new in this version: Version 2.11 provides minor bug fixes

 Top user review